Bollinger Bands – Introduction

 When markets become more volatile, the bands expand.
 Whereas when volatility drops off, the bands will tend to contract.

 The idea behind this approach is that the standard deviations cover about 90% of occurrences.
 This means that price should stay within the bands around 90% of the time.
-As such
+As such, Bollinger Bands can be used to determine if prices are relatively high or low.

 If price is near the upper Bollinger Band, the market is considered to be overbought or expensive.
 Whereas, if price is near the lower Bollinger Band, the market is oversold or cheap.